 In particular, by exploiting the lower curvature $m$, \cite{Aaronetal2017,Paquette2017,CatalystNC} proposed some algorithms which improve the iteration-complexity bound of \cite{nonconv_lan16} in terms of the dependence on the upper curvature $M$.
-Finally, there has been a growing interest in the iteration complexity of methods for solving optimization problems using second order information, see for example \cite{Aaronetal2017,MonteiroSvaiterNewton,NesterovSec_ord,CartToint}.
+Finally, there has been a growing interest in the iteration complexity of methods for solving optimization problems using second order information (see, for example, \cite{Aaronetal2017,MonteiroSvaiterNewton,NesterovSec_ord,CartToint}).

 {\it Organization of the paper.} Subsection~\ref{sec:DefNot} provides some basic definitions and notation.
-Section~\ref{sec:background} begins with presenting some background materials and transitions into defining a general descent scheme for solving the nonconvex optimization problem \eqref{eq:PenProb2Introa}.
+Section~\ref{sec:background} begins with presenting some background materials and transitions into defining a general descent (GD) framework for solving the nonconvex optimization problem \eqref{eq:PenProb2Introa}.
 Section~\ref{sec:Nesterov's-Method} presents and derives the complexity of an R-ACG algorithm which attempts to solve \eqref{eq:penPbRegIntroa} even when it is not convex.
-Section~\ref{sec:AIPPmet} presents a variant of the AIPP method proposed in \cite{WJRproxmet1} which is a special instance of the GD scheme.
-Finally, Section~\ref{sec:numerical} presents numerical results to illustrate the efficiency of the AIPP variant (both as a nonconvex optimization solver for \eqref{eq:PenProb2Introa} and as subroutines in a quadratic penalty-based solver for \eqref{eq:probintroa}).
+Section~\ref{sec:AIPPmet} presents a relaxed variant of the AIPP method proposed in \cite{WJRproxmet1}.
+Section~\ref{sec:penalty} presents a relaxed variant of the QP-AIPP method proposed in \cite{WJRproxmet1}.
+Section~\ref{sec:numerical} presents numerical results to illustrate the efficiency of the AIPP and QP-AIPP variants.
+Finally, Section~\ref{sec:concl_remarks} presents some concluding remarks.